metabrainz/CAA-spec/caa-specification.md

   fetch an image.
 - The edit ID which uploaded this image.
 - Whether the image is pending peer review or has been accepted.
+- Whether the image is the 'front' image, or not.

+The metadata also contains a description of the release so that the Internet Archive are able to index this artwork.
+This will contain:

+- The release name as a string
+- The release artist credit as a string

 --------